DannyuNDos/SynthVTuner/README.md

 You may also add a new preset by the exactly name format, namely the stringified intervals intercalated by a single whitespace (` `).
 Again, be sure to comment out the other presets.

 ## Caveats
-You need SynthV Studio Pro or SynthV Studio 2 Pro to use this script.
+You need SynthV Studio 2 Pro to use this script.

-In this script, the method of tuning is to employ the "pitch deviation" automation.
-As such, every pitch deviation you already wrote into the automation will be erased.

-Using this script along with SynthV Pro's native note detuning (which is able to detune notes by 25 cents) is not advisable.

 This script is guaranteed to work only under the standalone version of SynthV.
 Under the plugin version of SynthV, this script may suffer compatibility issues.